bx9900/mcp/src/aws-serverless-mcp-server/README.md

 - `resolve_s3`: Automatically create an S3 bucket for deployment artifacts
 - `disable_rollback`: Disable rollback on deployment failure
 - `debug`: Turn on debug logging

+### sam_logs_tool

+Fetches CloudWatch logs that are generated by resources in a SAM application.
+Use this tool to help debug invocation failures and find root causes.

+**Parameters:**
+- `resource_name`: Name of the resource to fetch logs for (logical ID in CloudFormation/SAM template)
+- `stack_name`: Name of the CloudFormation stack
+- `filter`: Filter logs by pattern
+- `start_time`: Fetch logs starting from this time (format: YYYY-MM-DD HH:MM:SS)
+- `end_time`: Fetch logs up until this time (format: YYYY-MM-DD HH:MM:SS)
+- `output`: Output format (text or json)
+- `region`: AWS region to use
+- `profile`: AWS profile to use
+- `include_triggered_logs`: Include logs from explicitly triggered Lambda functions
+- `cw`: Use AWS CloudWatch to fetch logs
+- `resources_dir`: Directory containing resources to fetch logs for
+- `template_file`: Absolute path to the SAM template file

+### sam_pipeline_tool

+Sets up CI/CD pipeline configuration for AWS SAM applications.

+**Parameters:**
+- `project_directory` (required): Absolute path to directory containing the SAM project
+- `cicd_provider` (required): CI/CD provider to use (e.g., github-actions, gitlab-ci, bitbucket-pipelines, jenkins)
+- `bucket`: S3 bucket to store artifacts
+- `bootstrap_ecr`: Whether to bootstrap ECR repository
+- `bitbucket_repo_uuid`: Bitbucket repository UUID
+- `cloudformation_execution_role`: IAM role for CloudFormation execution
+- `confirm_changes`: Whether to confirm changes before deployment
+- `config_env`: Environment name specifying default parameter values in the configuration file
+- `config_file`: Path to the SAM configuration file
+- `create_image_repository`: Whether to create an ECR repository
+- `debug`: Turn on debug logging
+- `deployment_branch`: Git branch for deployments
+- `github_org`: GitHub organization name
+- `gitlab_group`: GitLab group name
+- `gitlab_project`: GitLab project name
+- `git_provider`: Git provider (e.g., github, gitlab, bitbucket)
+- `image_repository`: ECR repository URI
+- `interactive`: Whether to run in interactive mode
+- `oidc_client_id`: OIDC client ID
+- `oidc_provider`: OIDC provider
+- `oidc_provider_url`: OIDC provider URL
+- `output_dir`: Directory to output generated files
+- `parameter_overrides`: CloudFormation parameter overrides
+- `permissions_provider`: Permissions provider (e.g., iam, oidc)
+- `pipeline_execution_role`: IAM role for pipeline execution
+- `pipeline_user`: IAM user for pipeline execution
+- `profile`: AWS profile to use
+- `region`: AWS region to deploy to
+- `save_params`: Whether to save parameters to the SAM configuration file
+- `stage`: Deployment stage

+### sam_local_invoke_tool

+Locally invokes a Lambda function using AWS SAM CLI.
+The Lambda runtime environment is emulated locally in a Docker container.

+**Parameters:**
+- `project_directory` (required): Absolute path to directory containing the SAM project
+- `function_name` (required): Name of the Lambda function to invoke locally
+- `template_file`: Path to the SAM template file (defaults to template.yaml)
+- `event_file`: Path to a JSON file containing event data
+- `event_data`: JSON string containing event data (alternative to event_file)
+- `environment_variables`: Environment variables to pass to the function
+- `debug_port`: Port for debugging
+- `docker_network`: Docker network to run the Lambda function in
+- `container_env_vars`: Environment variables to pass to the container
+- `parameter`: Override parameters from the template file
+- `log_file`: Path to a file where the function logs will be written
+- `layer_cache_basedir`: Directory where the layers will be cached
+- `skip_pull_image`: Skip pulling the latest Docker image for the runtime
+- `debug_args`: Additional arguments to pass to the debugger
+- `debugger_path`: Path to the debugger to use
+- `warm_containers`: Warm containers strategy
+- `region`: AWS region to use
+- `profile`: AWS profile to use

 ### get_iac_guidance_tool